oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order.md

 #### get_subresource

-Retrieve a records of discount assigned to a specific order record.
+Retrieve records of discount assigned to a specific order record.

 #### get_relationship